 9.1 UNICEF Australia generally does not send personal information overseas.

 9.2 Some of UNICEF Australia’s third party contractors and service providers may perform certain services overseas.
 For instance, a third party contractor may utilise a server hosted overseas as a method to send emails to UNICEF Australia’s supporters.
-Where this occurs, UNICEF Australia takes reasonable steps to ensure that all Personal Information is handled in a manner that is consistent with the National Privacy Principles, preferably as part of the services contract.
+Where this occurs, UNICEF Australia takes reasonable steps to ensure that all Personal Information is handled in a manner that is consistent with the Australian Privacy Principles, preferably as part of the services contract.
 Third party contractors currently provide a component of their services in Ireland, the United States and the Philippines.

 10. Online Privacy

 To better communicate UNICEF’s work, we sometimes embed photos and video content from websites such as flickr and YouTube.
 Pages with this embedded content may present cookies from these websites.
 Similarly, when you use one of the share buttons on our website, a cookie may be set by the service you have chosen to share content through.
 UNICEF Australia does not control the dissemination of these cookies; you should check the relevant third party website for more information about these.

 In addition, if you linked to our websites from a third party website, we cannot be responsible for the privacy policies and practices of the owners or operators of that third party site and recommend that you check the policy of that third party site and contact its owner or operator if you have any concerns or questions.

 If you make a purchase through our website, we process your credit/debit card details securely over the Internet using an accredited internet payment security system.
 With the combination of SSL encryption on our website and a secure browser at your end, we take all reasonable measures to ensure that your credit/debit card and personal information are protected when you donate online.
 We also recommend that you take appropriate security precautions when accessing the internet via public Wi-Fi networks or shared computers.

 10.5 Web browser cookies